-Following the Calculation Accuracy Phase, the value of the brand enhancement intangible benefit increased to €145,984, which is to be deducted from the total of the USO components.
+Following the Calculation Accuracy Phase, the value of the brand enhancement intangible benefit to be deducted from the cost of the total of the other USO components is €40,196.
 More information on the intangible benefit components is available in Annex 1 to this document.